-The site plan indicates sufficient open space, vehicle and pedestrian circulation, and landscaping.
-Also, the site is located on Seward Meridian Parkway, which is designated as an Arterial roadway, and Old Matanuska Road, which is a Major Collector roadway.
-Signage will be reviewed for consistency with Title 16 at time of submittal of sign permit.
+The site plan indicates sufficient open space, vehicle and pedestrian circulation, and landscaping and the property fronts on Knik-Goose Bay, which is an Arterial roadway.
+Any new signage will be reviewed for consistency with Title 16 at time of submittal of sign permit.